izumi-ccyy/OpenQBMM/notes/src/quadretureMethods/quadratureApproximations/quadratureApproximations.md

 ### Description

 Provides storage for the moments and the corresponding quadrature approximation of a distribution function.
-Methods to update the moments and the quadrature approximation are provided.
+Methods to update the moments and the quadrature approximation are provided. **This is defined as class template so that it can be used  for both scalar and velocity moments.**

 ![inherit graph of quadrature approximation](./fig/class_foam_1_1quadrature_approximation__inherit__graph.png)